How Health Insurance Works

 Why America Relies on a Private Health Insurance Model

-Health insurance is very complicated, and many people are overwhelmed and annoyed with the process.
+It's very complicated, and many people are overwhelmed and annoyed with the process.
 Here's an explanation of health insurance, and how it got to be the dominant delivery vehicle for health care in America.

 But, unlike other insurance, health insurance makes it possible for you to get that health care when you need it.
 If you don't have car insurance, you can take the bus until you can afford to get your car fixed.
 If you break your leg, you can’t splint it yourself until you save up enough to go to the doctor.

 Health insurance companies provide lots of choices.
-But before you select a plan, you've got to wade through various combinations of deductibles, copayments, coinsurance and premiums.
+But before you select a plan, you've got to wade through various combinations of deductibles, copayments, coinsurance, and premiums.

 - Monthly premiums.
 Like auto or homeowners insurance, you pay this even if you never make a claim.
 That provides the cash flow so insurance companies can pay their day-to-day expenses.

 - A copayment for each visit.
-A typical copay is $20 for a doctor visit, $50 for a hospital visit and $10 to $40 for each prescription.
+A typical copay is $20 for a doctor visit, $50 for a hospital visit, and $10 to $40 for each prescription.
 You pay 100 percent for the visit until the deductible is met.

 - Coinsurance.
 That’s a percent you pay for procedures, like surgeries, or hospital stays.
 If your doctor visits you in the hospital, you might pay a copayment for the visit and coinsurance for the hospitalization.